jcstamper/Focal-Capstone-Project-1/README.md

 ```
 #### Respond to the Following Questions:

+*Input file path should be an XML file path.*

-*Questions will be written to a CSV file with the input file name.*
+*Questions will be written to a CSV file with the output file name.*

 ##### *Run times:*